m-hasan-n/pooling/README.md

 * Left: a spatial grid is centered around the ego vehicle.
 The social tensor is structured accordingly and populated with LSTM states of the ego and exisiting neighbor vehicles.
-  The social tensor is used with Social LSTM and Covolutional Social Pooling works.
+  The social tensor is used with [Social LSTM](http://vision.stanford.edu/pdf/alahi2016cvpr.pdf) and [Covolutional Social Pooling](https://arxiv.org/pdf/1805.06771.pdf) (CSP) works.
 #
 * Center: relative positions between the ego vehicle and all its neighbors are concatenated to vehicle LSTM states.
-This is the pooling strategy used in Social GAN work.
+This is the pooling strategy used in [Social GAN](https://arxiv.org/pdf/1803.10892.pdf) work.
 #
 * Right: the proposed pooling strategy where vehicle LSTM states are concatenated to relative polar positions